-CARMEN (now Sammi) is adopted!
-Petite Carmen turned up at a shelter, about five years old.
+Petite Carmen (now Sammi) turned up at a shelter, about five years old.
 We soon discovered that she loves dog parks, runs super fast, and could play fetch forever.
 She plays very well with other dogs, and they all seem submissive to her no matter what their size.
 It didn’t take long for her foster family to fall in love with this regal gal and offer her a great permanent home.
-Her new forever family has GSP experience (they are former adopters), as well as several children to shower her with love and attention and all the […]
+Her new forever family has GSP experience (they are former adopters), as well as several children to shower her with love and attention and all the ball throwing she […]

 Zeek (now Cody) is adopted!
 One-year old Zeek ran away from home and ended up in a shelter.
 Perhaps he took off after a critter, as he has keen hunting instincts.
 He is fascinated by turkeys, obsessed with squirrels, and loves to hunt lizards and gophers.
 He is now in a forever home that will keep him busy, with a dad who is a marathon runner and a canine sibling to play with.
 Since the existing dog is named Zeke, Zeek will be called Cody.
 Thank you, Lorene and Charlotte and Al for fostering Zeek.